tms-martins/processing-androidExamples/README.md

 + **Cardboard_Scene** - a stereo 3D scene a la cardboard, controlling the camera using the device's orientation.
 + **Map_GPS_Sound** - displays the user's location on a map and plays an audio sample depending on the user's proximity to a target
 + **Roly_Poly_3D** - illustrates using the motion sensors to draw a textured cube which keeps its orientation as the device is turned.
-+ **WiFi_Heartbeat** - causes the device to vibrate rythmically depending on the total amount of WiFi signal strengths.
++ **WiFi_Heartbeat** - causes the device to vibrate rhythmically depending on the total amount of WiFi signal strengths.
 + **Woof** - plays increasingly persistent barking sounds until it detects a loud noise.